A blog policeman’s lot is not a happy one

 - Accuse others of manplaying when all they are doing is picking holes in your cherished argument or pointing out factual errors.
 Bullies often play the victim.
 Moderators get sick of this stuff.

 The bottom line: Making an honest and coherent argument is hard.
 You have to do your research, make sure there are no kinks in your logic, and any loose wording is easily exploited.
 It’s amazing how sentences whose meaning is obvious to you can be interpreted differently by others.
-There are many specialists in these dark arts out there on the web, ready to take offense at every opportunity.
+There are many specialists in these dark arts out there on the web, ready to take offence at every opportunity.

 The more you put your head above the parapet, the more people will take pot shots at you, some very wide of the mark, but even a stopped clock can be right twice in a day.
 But don’t be discouraged if your posts aren’t greeted with unalloyed praise.
 Learn from the experience and go again.
 Almost everything worthwhile was controversial at some point or another, or otherwise ignored for many years.